-where $\text{head}_i = \text{Attention}(\mathbf{Q} \mathbf{W}^Q_i, \mathbf{K} \mathbf{W}^K_i, \mathbf{V} \mathbf{W}^V_i)$ represents the attention mechanism applied on the projected queries $\mathbf{Q} \mathbf{W}^Q_i$, keys $\mathbf{K} \mathbf{W}^K_i$, and values $\mathbf{V} \mathbf{W}^V_i$ of the $i$-th attention head.
-Here, $\mathbf{W}^Q_i$, $\mathbf{W}^K_i$, and $\mathbf{W}^V_i$ are learnable linear projection matrices specific to each attention head.
-The concatenated outputs are then linearly transformed by the matrix $\mathbf{W}^O$ to produce the final output.\\ We implement the code of our proposed method using pyTorch.
+We implement the code of our proposed method using pyTorch.
 Our model is trained on a personal computer with an Nvidia 3090 GPU (24G onboard memory).
 We convert an endoscopic OCT B-scan into an input format where each frame consists of 1024 A-lines, and each A-line contains 512 data points.
 We employ the multi-head cross-attention with an embedding dimension of 1024 and 4 heads.
-We use the SGD optimizer with a learning rate of $5e-4$.
+We use the stochastic gradient descent (SGD) \cite{bottou2010large} optimizer with a learning rate of $5e-4$.
 We set a batch size of 24 and train our model for 200 epochs.
-As mentioned above, we use the STD $\sigma \left( n \right)$ to quantitatively evaluate the correction performance \cite{van2008azimuthal}:
+The training time is about 33 hours.
+It should be noted that the model is trained once and for all.\\ We use the mean absolute error (MAE) $\psi (n)$ to quantitatively evaluate the correction performance of the synthetic sequences:

-where ${\tilde \sigma }_5({p_{i,j}})$ is the STD of pixel $p_{i,j}$ in adjacent 5 frames with $n$-th frame as the center.
-Precise correction can reduce the STD to nearly 0, but it will never be exactly 0 due to variations in scanning locations and speckle noise.\\
+where $\mathop {D_i^n}\limits^ \wedge$ and $D_i^n$ are the predicted and the GT shifts of \textit{i}-th Aline of distortion vectors within \textit{n}-th frame, respectively.
+For the real publicly-available sequences, because the GT of the distortion vector is unknown, we use the mean standard deviation (mean-STD) $\sigma \left( n \right)$ to quantitatively evaluate the correction performance, which was commonly adopted in previous NURD correction works \cite{van2008azimuthal,liao2022distortion}:

-We collect a total of 7,731 endoscopic OCT B-scans from publicly-available datasets \cite{wang2015heartbeat,uribe2015rotational,gora2013tethered,sun2012vivo,lee2011quantification,miao2021graph} to train our model.
-As mentioned above, we use these data to generate the GT distortion vectors using the method in \cite{liao2022distortion}.
-By applying these vectors to the B-scans, we create 20,000 original-distorted image pairs for the training.
-We then use another two publicly-available endoscopic datasets \cite{gora2013tethered,liao2021data} for evaluating our trained model, which they don't appear in training phase, as most AI studies do.
-Instead, we train our model in one go and evaluate on external test datasets.
-This can demonstrate the robustness of our approach and the generalization ability of the model.
-The two OCT open-source test datasets include gastrointestinal tract (648 images) \cite{gora2013tethered} and sponge surface (240 images) \cite{liao2021data}.\\
+where ${\tilde \sigma }_5({p_{i,j}})$ is the mean-STD of pixel $p_{i,j}$ in adjacent 5 frames with $n$-th frame as the center.
+Precise correction can reduce the mean-STD to nearly 0, but it will never be exactly 0 due to variations in scanning locations and speckle/decorrelation noise.